kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 **All** enhancements going into the release must have their pull requests in a merge-ready state with approved and lgtm labels applied.
 This includes tests, and docs PRs opened by the due date.
 Due to the Prow queue, this may mean that approved PRs merge shortly after the deadline.

-> **Note**: KEPs that contain bug fixes as part of their implementation work (even if the primary work is fixing existing issues rather than adding new features) are perfectly acceptable to mark as `Tracked for code freeze` for the purposes of enhancements tracking.
-The key requirement is that all code changes are properly reviewed and approved, regardless of whether they introduce new functionality or fix existing issues.
+> **Note**: Refer to the [What Changes Require Tracking](#what-changes-require-tracking) section for guidance on whether your KEP needs to be tracked by the Release Team and marked as `Tracked for code freeze`.

 To avoid delays and ensure everything is in place for Code Freeze:
 - **Coordinate with the Release Branch Manager**: Reach out to the Release Branch Manager to give them a heads-up about the upcoming Code Freeze.
 They are responsible for raising the PR that officially enforces the Code Freeze.
 Coordinating early helps minimize the risk of delays and last-minute blockers.
 For more details on their role and responsibilities, refer to the [Release Branch Manager Handbook](https://github.com/kubernetes/sig-release/blob/master/release-engineering/role-handbooks/branch-manager.md)